bdynamic/ipV6moni/README.md

 Running
 -------
 Execute ipv6_moni.sh with the config as a first paramter.
-You can for example start it via rc.local
+Can be started via rc.local

 Example /etc/rc.local
 ```